What can I expect in a virtual workshop?

-What can I expect from my online workshop consultant?
+What can I expect from my virtual workshop consultant?

-Expectations are that consultants will provide at least 7.5 hours of whole-group synchronous instruction/feedback/discussion opportunities and be available for one-on-one conferencing during dedicated “office hours” for at least one hour a day as necessary.
+Consultants will provide whole-group synchronous instruction/feedback/discussion opportunities and be available for one-on-one conferencing during dedicated “office hours” for at least one hour a day as necessary.

-Consultants will hold (and record) all synchronous meetings in Zoom.
+Consultants will hold all synchronous meetings in Zoom.

 Consultants are not required to hold synchronous meetings or conference hours on weekends.

-What can I expect at your onsite institute?
+What can I expect at your in person institute?

 You can expect an experience like no other professional development experience you have had.
 We strive to build a sense of community while you are here.
 Our participants rave about our instructors, our attention to detail, the food, and the afternoon and evening experiences.
 You can also expect to be in a beautiful, but rural community.
 There is no Uber and shopping is limited to small, locally owned businesses.
 There is, however, abundant beauty and opportunities for recreation and relaxation.

-How do I reserve a spot to your onsite institute?
+How do I reserve a spot to your in person institute?

 Register! and place a $250 deposit on your spot.
 The balance is due at registration.
 We take checks, credit cards, and POs!

-What should I bring to your onsite institute?
+What should I bring to your in person institute?